What Causes Painful Sex?

-Usually, women with painful sex have a clear-cut reason for experiencing discomfort, Lawson says.
+Usually, women with painful sex have a clear-cut reason for experiencing discomfort.
 Common reasons for painful sex include:

 - Sexually transmitted diseases (STDs): Roughly 20 million STIs occur every year in the United States.
 Common STDs, such as chlamydia and gonorrhea, can cause vaginal irritation, which can create pain during sex.